 "It's a bed.
 It's a suitcase.
 It's a miracle."

 You know what would be even more miraculous?
 A ride-on roller suitcase for adults that opens into a bed.
 That, or a free upgrade to business class.

-The Jet Kids BedBox is a brilliant invention – I remember I spent my childhood airplane travels with my head cradled in my Mum or Dad’s laps, and my legs somewhere between the surface of the seat and up in the air.
-I never thought about how uncomfortable it would have been for my poor Mother who would’ve had to sit stiff on 20-hour flights to Australia and back to Germany.
+The Jet Kids BedBox is a brilliant invention - I remember traveling as a kid with my head cradled in my Mum or Dad's laps, and my legs somewhere between the surface of the seat and up in the air.
+I never thought about how uncomfortable it would have been for my poor Mother who would've had to sit stiff on 20-hour flights from Australia to Germany.

-The first thing I pack for any trip, is my Tula baby carrier.
-Whether you’re jetting off to a busy city, or driving to the countryside – this is the best baby carrier I have owned, and best believe I've trialled many-a carriers.
+The first thing I pack for any trip, near of far, is my Tula baby carrier.
+Whether you're jetting off to a busy city, or camping in the mountains - this is the best baby carrier I have owned, and best believe I've trialled many-a carriers.

 On our 3-day family roadtrip to Warrnambool and the Great Ocean Road, I never even laid a finger on the pram.
 The Tula carried Flo everywhere from forest walks, climbing down steep stairs to waterfalls and more.
 You can read about our Great Ocean Road family adventure here.

 Baby carriers are perfect for airport transits, short hikes, jumping on public transport, beach walks and anything else you can picture yourself doing on a holiday.

 Not just handy for camping - I can think of numerous of occasions when it would've been convenient to have a portable high chair handy whilst traveling.
 Like when a hipster café is too hipster to have high chairs.